robertjskelton/robertjskelton.github.io/_posts/2022-09-19-lexus-gx470-interior-renovation.markdown

 ![interior](/images/interior/34.jpg)

-After almost 4 years of ownership, I decided to completely remove the wood grain from the interior of my Lexus GX470.
-I have tried this before, but gave up when trying to wrap the large vents near the head unit.
-This time, I just bought the silver vents from the GX470 Sport edition and Land Cruiser Prado for $30 from Ali Express, then wrapped the other, much easier to wrap parts.
-This whole post took about $50 in parts and makes the GX feel so much newer.
+After almost 4 years of ownership, I decided to completely remove and cover the dated wood grain from the interior of my 2007 Lexus GX470.
+I have tried this before, but gave up when trying to wrap the large air conditioner vents near the head unit.
+This time, I just bought the silver vents from the GX470 Sport edition and Land Cruiser Prado for $30 from Ali Express, then wrapped the rest of the (much easier to wrap) parts.
+This whole remodel took about $50 in parts and makes the GX feel so much newer.

 I also added some rear storage cubbies, swapped the gear shifter, and detailed the car, since it has been on 40k miles worth of road trips with dogs with no concern for cleanliness.
 I had already wrapped my steering wheel last year, so that wood grain is gone.